LuGuangguang/SignalRDotNet6Server/README.md

 1. The WPF server does not support Win7 and below systems and will report a Dll error

-2. Currently does not support sending information from the server to the client (had submitted to SignalR Issue)

 ### Fast Practice

 You can run project SignaRDotNet31WPFServer|SignaRDotNet6WebServer|SignaRDotNet6WPFServer one of it to build SignalR Server.